Greater One Horned Rhino_

 The scientific name of the greater one-horned rhino is: Rhinoceros unicornis, ‘uni’ means one, and the Latin ‘cornice’ means horn.
 In the early twentieth century, the number of large single-horned rhinoceros increased from less than 20 to about 5,7,650 for the strict protection of Indian and Nepalese wildlife authorities.

-Common Names of greater head rhino
+Common Names of Greater Head Rhino

 Large one-horned rhinoceros: Single refers to a large horn